Georgia Recalls Kiev Envoy After Saakashvili Appointment - UrduPoint

 Georgia Recalls Kiev Envoy After Saakashvili Appointment

-Georgia on Friday recalled its ambassador in Kiev after its exiled former president Mikheil Saakashvili was appointed to head a Ukrainian advisory body
+Georgia on Friday recalled its ambassador in Kiev after its exiled former president Mikheil Saakashvili was appointed to head a top advisory body in Ukraine

-Tbilisi, (APP - UrduPoint / Pakistan Point News - 8th May, 2020 ) :Georgia on Friday recalled its ambassador in Kiev after its exiled former president Mikheil Saakashvili was appointed to head a Ukrainian advisory body.
+Tbilisi, (APP - UrduPoint / Pakistan Point News - 8th May, 2020 ) :Georgia on Friday recalled its ambassador in Kiev after its exiled former president Mikheil Saakashvili was appointed to head a top advisory body in Ukraine.

 Ukraine named Saakashvili chairman of the National Council for Reforms on Thursday.
-Georgia is seeking to prosecute him for abuse of office.
+Georgia is seeking to prosecute him for abuse of office when he was in power.

 "The appointment by Georgia's strategic partner of a person who is wanted by the Georgian judiciary raises questions," Foreign Minister David Zalkaliani told a news conference.